wags69a/Repeating-API/README.md

 Contact the owner if he is not too busy.

 ## Credits and references
-The Cisco requests library.
+The Cisco requests library. <br />
-The book - Automate the boring stuff with python.
+The book - Automate the boring stuff with python. <br />
 Stack Overflow.

 ## Best Practice